-The tendency by people setting up their own AdWords campaign is to choose as many words as they can, then dump them all into a single Ad Group.
+The tendency by people setting up a Google Ads campaign is to choose as many words as they can, then dump them all into a single Ad Group.

 Make Your Ads Stand Out

-In the ads to the right you can see one ad stands out more because it utilizes more extensions.
+In the ads to the right, you can see one ad stands out more because it utilizes more extensions.

 According to Google's own studies, using four or more sitelinks in your campaign will have a 10-15% increase in click through rates.

 Always Be Testing

 One important way to impact CTR is through the ads you run.
 You should always be running 3-4 ads for each ad group.
-This way you can compare the click through rates of each ad.
+This way you can compare the click-through rates of each ad.

-If one ad is doing noticeably better than the other, pause the poorer performing ad and create another to try to beat your most successful ad.
+If one ad is doing noticeably better than the other, pause the poorer performing ad and create a new one to try to beat your most successful ad.

 Optimized Ad Rotation

 This is one Google strongly recommends from the beginning, but which I'm often cautious about until I have enough data or at least that Google has enough data.

 This is why, as I mentioned with the testing, is to ensure your ads have had enough impressions for Google's algorithm to make a true determination on which ads perform best.

 Yet, if Google is to be believed, an optimized setting will result in 5% more clicks and conversions.

-The top position will get a significantly higher click through rate then the second spot.
+The top position will get significantly higher click-through rate then the second spot.

 If you’re ad consistently shows up in the lower positions, then people won’t pay attention to it.
 You'll still be generating impressions, but almost no clicks.

-This is why hiring an agency or consultant who is fully trained in Google AdWords or Bing is often a good investment, despite their fees.
+This is why hiring an agency or consultant who is fully trained in Google Ads or Microsoft Ads is often a good investment, despite their fees.